 Remember that, of course, windows also need to be properly fitted, and the gap between them and the walls of your house should be tightly packed with flexible insulation to prevent heat loss and draughts.

 Sash windows and casement windows can seem draughtier because of their design, although this will be minimised if you choose a quality product.
 Windows that compress a seal as they close, including any hinged model, may offer better protection against draughts.

 And if you go for timber windows with aluminium external cladding, you’ll benefit from one of the most insulating materials around, while the aluminium protects it from damp.

 What Paradise Windows offers

-At Paradise Windows, we’ve been supplying double glazed windows in Oxfordshire and Gloucestershire for more than two decades, and pride ourselves on our competitive prices and quality products.
+At Paradise Windows, we’ve been supplying double glazed windows in Oxford & Oxfordshire for more than two decades, and pride ourselves on our competitive prices and quality products.
 Get a quote from the team today, without charge or obligation.